gi-bielefeld/sans/clowm/usage.md

 #### *k*-mer length
 The default *k*-mer length is 31 for DNA sequences, and 10 for amino acid sequences.
 You may want to try different values.
 On shorter or rather heterogeneous sequences, use a smaller *k*, e.g., `-k 15`.
-If you want to use a *k"-mer length larger than 63, please use a local installation of [SANS](https://github.com/gi-bielefeld/sans).
+If you want to use a *k*-mer length larger than 63, please use a local installation of [SANS](https://github.com/gi-bielefeld/sans).

 #### Labeled output
 <img src="https://raw.githubusercontent.com/gi-bielefeld/sans/master/example_data/drosophila/WG_weakly_groups.png" style="border:0;" alt="Example network" align="right" width="33%"/>
 To depict the phylogeny on a higher level, taxa can be assigned to groups.
-Each group is then represented by a color and individual text labels of taxa are replaced by colored circles accordingly.
-An example is shown on the "Description" tab.
+Each group is then represented by a color and individual text labels of taxa are replaced by colored circles accordingly as shown in the figure on the right.

 Use option `--label` to provide a mapping of genome identifiers to group names.
 The file needs to be tab-separated with genome identifiers in the first column and group names in the second.
 Not all genomes need to be mapped.
 Group names can be arbitrary strings.

 Colors are selected automatically.
-Optionally, you can use `--label_colors` to specify custom color assignments to groups using an additional tab-separated file with group names in the first and and colors (rgb values, e.g. 90 0 255) in the second column.
+Optionally, you can use `--label_colors` to specify custom color assignments to groups using an additional tab-separated file with group names in the first and colors (rgb values, e.g. 90 0 255) in the second column.

 #### Number of splits